Israel Day on Fifth

-Israel Day on Fifth (formerly the Salute to Israel Parade and then the Celebrate Israel Parade) is an annual parade in support of Israel that takes place along Fifth Avenue in New York.
-The parade travels north on Fifth Avenue from 57th Street to 74th Street.
+Israel Day on Fifth (formerly the Salute to Israel Parade and then the Celebrate Israel Parade) is an annual parade in support of Israel that takes place on Fifth Avenue alongside Central Park in New York City.
+The participants come from the New York metropolitan area, as well as other parts of the country, and represent Jewish schools, synagogues, youth groups and other Jewish and Christian organizations.